dimagi/commcare-cloud/docs/services/blobdb.md

 ## Usage in CommCare

-The BlobDB is an internal term used to reference the service and classes responsble for storing binary data in CommCare.
+The BlobDB refers to the internal service used by CommCare to store binary data or [blobs](https://en.wikipedia.org/wiki/Binary_large_object).
 The interal API is abstracted from the backend service allowing different backends to be used.
 Currently supported backends are: